dwill023/RNAseq_pipeline/README.md

 # export the logcounts into a file
 write.csv(counts.keep, "RPKM.csv")
 ```
+#### To get normalized counts
+To obtain normalized counts for comparisons between samples, DESeq2 has a function that normalizes counts divided by sample-specific size factors.
+These size factors are determined by median ratio of gene counts relative to geometric mean per gene.
+See the [DESeq2.R](https://github.com/dwill023/RNAseq_pipeline/blob/master/DESeq2.R) file.

 ## Differential gene exression (DEG) analysis
 Using R package Deseq2 and following script in [DESeq2.R](https://github.com/dwill023/RNAseq_pipeline/blob/master/DESeq2.R).